Context

 How to configure Softphones

 - Make sure that the “Numbers to Ring” list for your Spruce phone number is configured to ring you as a Teammate and not your cell phone number.
-If you use phone trees, then make sure that your Ring Groups are configured to ring you as a Teammate.
+If you use Call Flows, then make sure that your Ring Lists are configured to ring you as a Teammate.

 - Any call that you make or receive will be configured for Softphone moving forward.